The cause of medulloblastomas is not known.

 Symptoms of Medulloblastomas

-In many children, the first symptom of medulloblastoma is frequent vomiting.
-Children may become clumsy, walk unsteadily, or have trouble maintaining their balance.
-They may have headaches, nausea, lethargy, and double vision.
+Symptoms may include vomiting, clumsiness, walking unsteadily, or trouble maintaining balance.
+Children also may have headaches, nausea, lethargy, and double vision.

 Diagnosis of Medulloblastomas